prottoy83/OpenWire/README.md

 # OpenWire
 Cross platform lightweight network monitor with real-time per-process connection &amp; bandwidth tracking.

+(For now, I will build this for windows only, support for other Operating Systems will be added later)

 # Prepare the environment
 Use MSYS2 if on Windows, and install gcc stack
 ```bash